Lūʻau: Lūʻau-themed parties

 Lūʻau-themed or Hawaiian-themed parties vary in their range of dedication to Hawaiian traditions.
-For example, some extravagant affairs go so far as to ship food from the islands, while others settle for artificial lei, maitais, and a poolside atmosphere.
+For example, some extravagant affairs go so far as to ship food from the islands, while others settle for artificial lei, Mai Tais, and a poolside atmosphere.

 To have a lūʻau-themed party, it is essential to have an open area, such as a backyard, because lūʻau are celebrated under large tents in outdoor areas.
 Also a lei is a very common item in a lūʻau.
 A lei is a necklace made of plant material such as flowers, ferns, ti leaves, or kukui nuts (polished candlenut shells).
 At lūʻau-themed parties, the guests can be invited to make their own lei to wear.
 Live music and entertainment are often enjoyed, such as kanikapila style.
 The instruments used are typically the ukulele, guitar and sometimes drums.
 There are also often hula dancers.

 Some credit Donn Beach with the initial popularity and commercialization of lūʻaus within the continental United States.
 A Life article from 1946 graphically displays one of his famous lūʻaus that he held in Encino, California.
 In a 1986 interview Beach described his role in shaping private, home based lūʻaus into larger public affairs, where he included entertainment from singers such as Alfred Apaka.